 We are proud to announce the following grants have been awarded to faculty in the Psychology Department during the Summer 2021

-Professors Joseph Cohen and Daniel Briley, along with Professor Jennifer Hardesty in Human Development and Family Studies, received a grant from the National Institute of Health to improve risk assessment in the juvenile justice system.
+Professors Joseph Cohen and D. A. Briley, along with Professor Jennifer Hardesty in Human Development and Family Studies, received a grant from the National Institute of Health to improve risk assessment in the juvenile justice system.

 Professor Benjamin Hankin received a grant from the National Institute of Health with colleagues from the University of Denver to improve childhood cardiovascular health by reducing maternal prenatal depression.